codefoster/codefoster.com/source/_posts/randomtilecolors.md

 This ability to just throw another property onto an object without mucking with the class and affecting all of the other instances, is in my opinion one of the nicest things about a dynamic language like JavaScript, and I take advantage of it quite a lot.

-Now to actually use this color for the tiles, it&#39;s a simple matter of adding it to the databinding statement like this...
+Now to actually use this color for the tiles, it's a simple matter of adding it to the databinding statement like this...

 ``` html
 <div id="itemTemplate" data-win-control="WinJS.Binding.Template">